kellianoy/node-nikita/packages/system/src/mod.coffee.md

 # `nikita.system.mod`

 Load a kernel module.
-By default, unless the `persist` config is "false", module are loaded on reboot by writing the file "/etc/modules-load.d/{name}.conf".
+By default, unless the `persist` property is `false`, module are loaded on reboot by writing the file "/etc/modules-load.d/{module}.conf".

 ## Examples